 How much does LPG cost?

-A fair whack, but it can be recouped quite quickly.
+It’s a fair whack, but it can be recouped quite quickly.
 Assuming you have to pay the high end for your conversion, it’ll pay for itself in 18 months if you drive 12,000 miles a year – and it’ll pay for itself within the year if you drive 18,000.

 The conversion has to be performed by an Approved LPG Autogas Installer.
 As LPG is highly flammable, it really is best not to go DIY.